ismet55555/Super-Best-Frame/README.md

 ## :boom: Usage
-TODO - maybe some gifs
+TODO - Maybe some gifs

 ### Image Formats You Can Use